Skip to main navigation Skip to main content

 Immediately provide the following carer application documents (or how to access them online):

-Follow the usual business processes to record the new carer application documents and to complete the initial carer assessment—refer to Assess and approve initial carer applicants.
+Follow the usual business processes to complete the initial carer assessment—refer to Assess and approve initial carer applicants.

 Tip